 Facebook has multiple partners that help integrate the pixel for you.

 If you have a self-hosted WordPress website, you may want to try out Facebook’s own plugin.

 3. Google Tag Manager

 Google Tag Manager is what I use.

 I won’t reinvent the wheel here since I’ve already written extensively about how to install the base pixel code (read that linked post), and the focus of this post is creating website custom audiences.
 But, it’s important that you don’t skip this step.

 To get the most out of website custom audiences, you need more than just the base pixel code on every page of your website — you need to utilize pixel events, too.

-Pixel events are how you define conversions and other critical actions that are occurring on your website.
+Pixel events allow you to track specific actions on your website that can be used for reporting, targeting, and optimization. are how you define conversions and other critical actions that are occurring on your website.
 By using pixel events, Facebook not only knows that someone visited, but that they performed an important action.
 This information can be used in ad optimization, conversion tracking, and — of course — targeting.